How to Read Food Labels and Tips

 1. Try to eat food that is not labeled, such as fresh fruits and vegetables.

-2. Don’t believe anything that you read on the food package label.
+2. Don’t believe anything you read on the food package label.

 3. Read the ingredients list – look for whole grain.